 The stimuli for the experiment were isolated synthetic vowels.
-They were based on the auditory properties of natural exemplars of the vowels /i/ and /i/, which were produced 10 times each by two Scottish English speakers.
-The average F1 of the naturally produced vowels was 485 Hz for /i/ and 343 Hz for /i/.
-The average F2 (second formant frequency) was 1890 Hz for /i/ and 2328 Hz for /i/.
+They were based on the auditory properties of natural exemplars of the vowels /i/ and /ɪ/, produced 10 times each by two Scottish English speakers.
+The average F1 of the naturally produced vowels was 484 Hertz for /ɪ/ and 343 Hertz for /i/.
+The average F2 (second formant frequency) was 1890 Hertz for /ɪ/ and 2328 Hertz for /i/.
 These values were taken as the basis for the top and bottom edges of the stimulus rectangle (Figure 1 shows the F1 values only).
-The six vertical steps, which led to seven spectrally different stimuli, were equal on the auditorily based mel scale (Stevens, Volkmann, & Newman, 1937), ranging from 480 to 344 Hz for F1 and from 1893 to 2320 Hz for F2 (F1 is the direct auditory correlate of vowel height, and F2 has to be covaried with F1 to make the stimuli sound like natural front vowels).
-Seven duration values were also considered: They ranged from 83 ms (the left edge of the stimulus rectangle) to 176 ms (the right edge) in six equal fractional steps of 1.1335.
+The six vertical steps, which led to seven spectrally different stimuli, were equal on the auditorily-based mel scale (Stevens, Volkmann & Newman, 1937), ranging from 480 to 344 Hz for F1 and from 1893 to 2320 Hz for F2 (F1 is the direct auditory correlate of vowel height, and F2 has to be covaried with F1 in order to make the stimuli sound like natural front vowels).
+Seven duration values were also considered: they ranged from 83 ms (the left edge of the stimulus rectangle) to 176 ms (the right edge) in six equal fractional steps of 1.1335.
 In total, 37 vowel stimuli (the points in Figure 1) were created with the Sensyn version of the Klatt parameter synthesizer.